 Faced with the decline of winter sea, ice necessary for winter hunting, and the ever present need for income.
 Will this culture succumb to pressures from the mining and energy worlds and abandon their historical roots as a culture?
 Watch for more coming in 2016.

-International Award Winning Photographers Iurie Belegurschi and Kerry Koepping will co-guide an expedition up the east coast of Greenland.
-The photo tour is being lead through Iceland Photo Tours.
+International Award Winning Photographers Iurie Belegurschi and Kerry Koepping co-guided an expedition up the east coast of Greenland, through Scoresby Sound.
+The photo tour was being lead through Iceland Photo Tours.
 Dates are August 9-18.
 Space is very limited and the expedition is booking fast.